DSharpPlus/DSharpPlus/docs/articles/first_bot.md

 You're still with me - good!
 You have created an application and a user for your bot.
 Now we will focus on bringing it to life.

-In order for the bot to come to life, you need to make a program that connects to discord as your bot.
+In order for that to happen, you need to make a program that connects to discord as your bot.

 This guide requires you to have solid basics in C#.
 Open your IDE.
 If you don't have one installed, I recommend installing one of the following: